Mike-Mortensen-Portfolio/Oiski.School.THOP/README.md

 - **App Programming III:** 12 (A+)
 - **Serverside Programming III:** 12 (A+)

-*29/06/2023* - Added Docker support and prepared the codebase for hosting on a Raspberry Pie.
+*29/06/2023* - Added Docker support and prepared the codebase for hosting on a Raspberry PI.
 The API doesn't run through a tunnel on this branch, and it doesn't work together with the app for that reason.
 It's possible to set up [ngrok](https://ngrok.com/), however, this is not something I wanted to do.
 Check out the [Docker Setup](#docker-setup) section for how to set up the envrionment.